 For clients outside the U.S., I’ll typically adjust to do the call during your business hours (your morning or late afternoon).

-If you’re a client and you’re having an emergency, I’ll make time to help you ASAP.
+If you’re already a client and you’re having an emergency, I’ll make time to help you ASAP.
 I’ve occasionally done emergency calls at 11pm—that’s not the norm, but if it’s critical and you need me, I will be there for you.

 Is all of your work in English?

 Do you guarantee the results I’ll get?

 That said, you’ll always get the best advice I can give you.
 My approach focuses on sharing the advice I’d give myself if I were in your situation, with your goals, your values, and your preferences.